agrosner/KBinding/README.md

     .to { input, view -> viewModel.name = input})

-holder.viewModel = viewModel // set the ViewModel (no restriction and could be a `Presenter`) holder.bind() // binds all bindings, also will execute all of them once.
+holder.viewModel = viewModel // set the ViewModel (no restriction and could be a `Presenter`) holder.bindAll() // binds all bindings, also will execute all of them once.

-holder.unbind() // when done, unbind
+holder.unbindAll() // when done, unbind

 ```